dfkaye/dfkaye-blog/content/posts/attributes-and-entities.md

 Any XML that did not validate according to those rules aborted processing at the first error.

-## Not only that
+## Not only that: Entities

-I also found that the blogging server I use, [Hugo](https://gohugio.io), translates certain characters in markdown into HTML entities that XML does not recognize.
+I also found that the blogging server I use, [Hugo](https://gohugio.io), translates certain characters in markdown into *alphanumeric* HTML entities that XML does not recognize.

 ```markdown
 ## Here's an example